Asobi Asobase: Characters

 Olivia's older brother, he is an otaku who has two PhDs.

 Media

 Manga

 Written and illustrated by Rin Suzukawa, Asobi Asobase began serialization on Hakusensha's Young Animal Densi website on June 26, 2015, which was later replaced by Hakusensha's Manga Park website on August 1, 2017.
 The series also began serialization in Young Animal on November 25, 2016.
 It finished serialization on November 11, 2022.
 Hakusensha collected its chapters in fifteen tankōbon volumes, released from February 29, 2016, to November 29, 2022.

 Comikey digitally published the manga in English.
+In March 2026, Dark Horse Comics announced that it had licensed the manga for English release in North America.